RichardDooling/Entertainment_Law/First_Amendment-Violence/First_Amendment-Violence.md

 us to determine with the assistance of hindsight &hellip; The mere fact that the risk may have materialized does little to resolve the foreseeability question.

 [Kentucky courts wrestling with foreseeability questions ask about the "likelihood of the injuries produced."
 For instance, in dram shop cases, injured plaintiffs have also sought to hold defendant dram shops liable for the actions of their overserved customers.
-In 1987, The Kentucky Supreme Court has held that an automobile accident injuring third parties was a [reasonably foreseeable result of the negligent act of serving alcohol to an intoxicated individual](http://scholar.google.com/scholar_case?case=16532176860606685190&q=james+meow&hl=en&as_sdt=6,28&scilh=0).
+In 1987, the Kentucky Supreme Court held that an automobile accident injuring third parties was a [reasonably foreseeable result of the negligent act of serving alcohol to an intoxicated individual](http://scholar.google.com/scholar_case?case=16532176860606685190&q=james+meow&hl=en&as_sdt=6,28&scilh=0).
 But twelve years later the court held that [an intoxicated patron fighting with and shooting a fellow customer was simply not a foreseeable result of continuing to serve the patron alcohol.](http://scholar.google.com/scholar_case?case=8378611870130381594&q=james+meow&hl=en&as_sdt=6,28&scilh=0)]

 Intentional violence is less likely to result from intoxication than negligent operation of a motor vehicle.
 Yet, the Kentucky Supreme Court